General Radial-Composition Correlations in Two-Component Many-Body Systems

-A striking feature of $\Delta R_{\rm np}$ is its positive linear correlation with the isospin asymmetry $I = (N-Z)/A$, as evidenced by experimental data (Fig. \ref{fig:exp}).
-This linear trend is robustly reproduced across diverse theoretical frameworks, e.g., liquid drop models, mean-field theories, and $ab~initio$ approaches \cite{rc21,PhysRevLett.87.082501,rch-I,MYERS1969395,MYERS1974186,MYERS1980267,PETHICK1996173}.
-Remarkably, we recently noted that this correlation persists even under random parametrizations of the Skyrme force \cite{lei2025robustlinearcorrelationsrelated}.
-The ubiquity of this correlation across various theoretical calculations suggests that this linearity may be largely independent of specific modeling details, and governed instead by few "ingredients" within the nuclear interaction.
+Similarly, the quantity $I$ defined above corresponds to the nuclear isospin asymmetry $(N-Z)/(N+Z)$.
+It has long been known that $\Delta R$ is positively correlated with $I$, as shown by experiments in Fig. \ref{fig:exp}(a).
+This linear trend is also robustly reproduced across diverse theoretical frameworks, e.g., liquid drop models, mean-field theories, and $ab~initio$ approaches \cite{PhysRevLett.87.082501,rch-I,MYERS1969395,MYERS1974186,MYERS1980267,PETHICK1996173}.
+We quantify this correlation with Pearson's $\rho$ \cite{pearson1895}: $\rho=1$ (0) for perfect (no) linearity.
+The experimental data yield $\rho=0.85$, as shown in Fig. \ref{fig:exp}(a), confirming a robust linear trend.
+Remarkably, we recently noted that this correlation persists even under random parametrizations of the Skyrme force \cite{qvsg-hqxm}, as shown in Fig. \ref{fig:exp}(b).
+The robustness of this correlation across various theoretical calculations already suggests that this linearity may be largely independent of specific modeling details, and instead arises from few but intrinsic properties of the nuclear system.

-Uncovering these ingredients can be crucial for two reasons.
-Experimentally, current data is limited to the valley of stability; a fundamental understanding of the $\Delta R_{\rm np}-I$ correlation allows for more confident extrapolations into the neutron-rich regimes typical of neutron star interiors.
-Theoretically, identifying these drivers in a shell-model context secures the novel pathway to quantify $L$ via the slope of the $\Delta R_{\rm np}-I$ correlation proposed previously \cite{lei2025robustlinearcorrelationsrelated}.

-In this work, we extract the essential interaction ingredients of the $\Delta R_{\rm np}-I$ correlation by employing random-interaction ensembles \cite{KOTA2001223,ZHAO20041,ZELEVINSKY2004311,RevModPhys.81.539}.
-In these ensembles, randomizing interaction matrix elements serves as a statistical "stress test" for the many-body system.
-Some nuclear properties can survive such a "test", and thus be identified as robust pattern independent of interaction details, such as the predominance of $I^\pi=0^+$ ground states \cite{PhysRevLett.80.2749,PhysRevC.70.054322}, the collective-like motions \cite{PhysRevLett.84.420,PhysRevC.83.024302,PhysRevC.90.064313,PhysRevC.104.054319,PhysRevResearch.5.013109,4qrd-1dqw}, odd-even staggering in proton-neutron interactions \cite{PhysRevC.91.054319}.
-Furthermore, specific sampling strategies in random-interaction ensembles allow us to isolate the key interaction components driving these patterns \cite{PhysRevC.83.044302,PhysRevC.93.024319,Qin2018}.
-Treating the $\Delta R_{\rm np}-I$ correlation as such a potential emergent pattern from random-interaction ensembles allows us to pinpoint the essential interaction ingredients governing its existence.

-We implement this statistical approach of random interactions within a Hartree-Fock (HF) framework \cite{PhysRevC.66.034301,PhysRevC.67.044315,PhysRevC.69.024311} across a model space spanning the $0s_{1/2}$ to $pf$ shells.
-For each random interaction sample, we compute the ground-state RMS radii for both protons and neutrons of nine reference nuclei ($^{38}$Ar, $^{46,48,50}$Ti, $^{56,58}$Fe, $^{60,64}$Ni, $^{66}$Zn) along the stability line with $I \in (0.1, 0.2)$ and evaluate the linearity of the resulting $\Delta R_{\rm np}-I$ trend using Pearson's correlation coefficient $\rho$ \cite{pearson1895}.
-An ensemble of 1000 such samples generates a probability distribution of $\rho$, where a concentration near $\rho \approx 1$ signifies a robust emergence of the correlation.